formonkey/angular-paint/README.md

 ###### Angular 8.x
 ![a8-performance](./src/assets/img/a8-performance.png)

-El speed index inicial de 2.4 es bastante bueno y con una compilación lazy y AOT se reduciría a menos de 2 segundos.
+The initial speed index of 2.4 is quite good and with a lazy and AOT compilation it would be reduced to less than 2 seconds

 ### Development